v1k70rk4/ha-samsungtv-smart/README.md

 # Additional Features:

+* Config Flow for component configuration using Lovelace interface
 * Ability to send keys using a native Home Assistant service
 * Ability to send chained key commands using a native Home Assistant service
 * Supports Assistant commands (Google Home, should work with Alexa too, but untested)